Clickcease

 What should I do after a motorcycle accident in Texas?

-The steps you take immediately after a motorcycle crash can significantly impact your ability to recover compensation.
+The steps you take immediately after a motorcycle crash can make or break your ability to recover compensation.
 Here’s what Texas motorcycle accident lawyers recommend:

 2. Get medical treatment immediately.
-Even if you feel fine, internal injuries and traumatic brain injuries may not show symptoms for hours or days.
+Internal injuries and traumatic brain injuries may not show symptoms for hours or days.
 Delaying treatment also gives insurance companies an excuse to deny your claim.

 3. Document everything.
 Take photos of vehicle damage, road conditions, your injuries, and your helmet.
 Get contact information from witnesses.